melezhik/outthentic-dsl/README.md

     eval 'print "Lived a boy called Outthentic"';
     execute_check_expression("Lived a boy called Outthentic");

-When use perl expressions be aware of:
+When use Perl expressions be aware of:

 * Perl expressions are executed by Perl eval function in context of `package main`, please be aware of that.